System Requirements

 This requirement does not apply to Exasol 8.34.0 and later or to systems running on Ubuntu 20.04.

-If you install Exasol from a separate system (jump host), the system running the installation must have ssh installed and have SSH access to the database hosts using key-based authentication.
+If you install Exasol from a separate system (jump host), the jump host must have ssh installed and have SSH access to the database hosts using key-based authentication.

-If you are using c4 version 4.24.3 or earlier to update an existing system to a newer version of Exasol 8, rsync must be installed on the jump host.
+If you are using c4 version 4.24.3 or earlier to update an existing system to a newer version of Exasol, rsync must be installed on the jump host.
 For c4 version 4.25.0 and later, rsync is not required.
-To check which c4 version is installed on the jump host, use ./c4 --version